 Q: Can I refinance with a Doctor loan program?

 A: Some doctor loan programs allow refinancing, and some are also available for construction.

 Q: Do I have to be a U.S Citizen or Permanent Resident to qualify?
-Most doctor loans require you to be a citizen or permanent resident.

 Q: If I am still a Medical Student and not near graduation, can I qualify for the doctor loan?